NAMANGROVER3112/Student-Management-SQL-Project/README.md

 FROM STUDENT
 GROUP BY GENDER;

--- FINDING STUDENTS WITH HIGH MATHS SCORE
 SELECT STUDENT_ID, NAME,  MATHSSCORE FROM STUDENT WHERE MATHSSCORE > 80;

--- UPDATING GRADE OF STUDENT
 UPDATE STUDENT
 SET ACADEMIC_GRADE = 'A'
 WHERE STUDENT_ID = 4;

--- VIEWING THE UPDATED LIST
 SELECT * FROM STUDENT;